yugabyte/yugabyte-db/docs/content/preview/migrate/reference/yb-voyager-cli.md

 For PostgreSQL, you can specify a list of comma-separated schema names.

-Case sensitive schema names are not yet supported.
+Case-sensitive schema names are not yet supported.
+Refer to [Import issue with case-sensitive schema names](../../known-issues/#import-issue-with-case-sensitive-schema-names) for more details.

 ### --output-format

 Specifies the format in which the report file is generated.
-It can be in `html`, `txt`, `json` or `xml`.
+It can be in `html`, `txt`, `json`, or `xml`.

 ### --target-db-host